Thuraya217/DatabaseCourseDocumentation/README.md

 solve question if we can transfer a database between engines?

 what is logical and physical schema and the difference between thim

+in the (Comparison Assignment) file explain the different between (flat file system and relational database)